 Graduate Financial Aid

-McKendree offers financial aid in the form of Federal Direct Unsubsidized Loan Program.
+McKendree offers financial aid in the form of Federal Direct Unsubsidized Loans.
 The maximum annual loan eligibility for a degree seeking graduate student, effective 7/1/12, is up to $20,500.
-Full-time status is considered nine hours per semester.
-Half-time status is considered 5 hours per semester.
+The interest rate for the 2013-2014 award year is 5.41%.

 The aggregate loan limit for Graduate Students is $138,500.